Articles

 Ingredients (Makes ~3 half-pint jars)

-• 2 lbs fresh strawberries, hulled and halved
+• 2 cups fresh strawberries, hulled and mashed (I use a potato masher - it's perfect)

 • 2 tablespoons fresh lemon juice